jwltay/my_pathways_future/README.md

 # MyPathwaysFuture

-MyPathwaysFuture is a Ruby on Rails web app that helps users find a suitable career and choose a (Singaporean) university programme that will get them there.
+MyPathwaysFuture is a Ruby on Rails desktop web app that helps users find a suitable career and choose a (Singaporean) university programme that will get them there.

 ![graph_demo_mypathwaysfuture](https://user-images.githubusercontent.com/115083635/229442887-3db7d0b8-e710-4380-96ec-07707857b6ba.gif)